A world of new opportunities for renewable energy

 AIB - "guaranteeing the origin of European energy"

-The purpose of the AIB is to develop, use and promote a standardised system of energy certification for all energy carriers: the European Energy Certificate System - "EECS".
+AIB develops, uses and promotes a European, harmonised and standardised system of energy certification for all energy carriers: the European Energy Certificate System - "EECS".

 EECS is based on structures and procedures which ensure the reliable operation of energy certificate schemes in Europe.
 These schemes satisfy the criteria of objectivity, non-discrimination, transparency and costs effectiveness, in order to facilitate the international exchange of guarantees of origin.